junction-labs/wineinfo/demo/05_argo_rollouts.md

 kubectl rollout restart deploy -n argo-rollouts
 ```

-Now lets migrate the catalog service, to use Argo.
-This installs the new
+Now to migrate the catalog service service to use our Argo Rollout
-Rollout, (without the policy) waits for it to scale up, deletes the Deployment,
-then updates the Rollout so that going forward, all deployments must follow the
-policy:
+policy rather than a Deployment:

 ```bash
 kubectl apply -f ./deploy/05_argo_rollouts_catalog_migrate.yaml